Gegenmiao massacre

-The Gegenmiao massacre or the Gegenmiao incident was a war crime by the Red Army and a part of the local Chinese population against over half of a group of 1,800 Japanese women and children who had taken refuge in the lamasery Gegenmiao/Koken-miao (葛根廟) on August 14, 1945, during the Soviet invasion of Manchuria.
+The Gegenmiao massacre or the Gegenmiao incident was a war crime by the Red Army and a part of the local Chinese population against over half of a group of 1,800 Japanese women and children who had taken refuge in the lamasery Gegenmiao/Koken-miao (葛根廟) on August 14, 1945, during the Khingan–Mukden Operation in Soviet invasion of Manchuria.

 Soviet soldiers committed the massacre in Gegenmiao/Koken-miao (present day: Gegenmiao zhen; 葛根廟鎭), a town in the Horqin Right Front Banner of the Hinggan League of Inner Mongolia.
 The Red Army shot refugees, ran them over with tanks or trucks, and bayoneted them after they raised a white flag.
 After two hours, Red Army soldiers had murdered well over one thousand Japanese refugees, mostly women and children.
-Angry Chinese chased a group of Japanese refugees into a river, where many drowned.
+Angry Chinese civilians chased a group of Japanese refugees into a river, where many drowned.
 Soldiers raped several women and children, sometimes after murdering them.
 Chinese civilians raped and murdered a Japanese woman after Red Army soldiers murdered her child.
 The Red Army pursued and murdered a Japanese family that tried to hide in the trenches.
 The Red Army also beat mothers into submission in order to kidnap their children.
 In the market, a Japanese boy could sell for 300 yen, and a girl for 500 yen.

 The Red Army murdered over 1,000 Japanese refugees by the end of the massacre.

+Progress of the case

+On 8 August 1945, the USSR broke the Soviet-Japanese Neutrality Treaty and declared war on Japan, and furthermore, before dawn on 9 August, launched an invasion of Manchukuo, Korea and Sakhalin Island.

+On 10 and 11 August, Xing'an (otherwise known as Xing'an Street or Wang'ya Temple.
+Later Ulanhot in the Hingan Autonomous Region of Inner Mongolia) was bombed, almost destroying the urban functions of Xing'an.
+It is estimated that 3,000 of the 4,000 civilians of the Xing'an General Administration were in Xing'an.
+Xing'an had long prepared for the Soviet invasion with the 'Xing'meng Measures', in which the evacuation plan was divided into three groups according to residential area and workplace location.

+Group 1: The plan was to evacuate the inhabitants of the western half of Xing'an, led by Xing'an General Counsellor Gao Chuan, where the General Administration Office resided and the families of personnel related to the Military Academy also belonged.

+Group 2: The plan was to evacuate the residents of the eastern half of Xing'an led by Counsellor Asano Ryozo, which included personnel from cooperative companies and the telegraph and telephone bureau.
+It is reported that many were self-employed and company employees.